-Keeping a modern fleet of lifeboats ever-ready to go to the rescue from 236 lifeboat stations is an expensive business.
+Keeping a modern fleet of lifeboats ever-ready to go to the rescue from over 230 lifeboat stations is an expensive business.
 Add to that crew training, running a lifeguard service on more than 200 popular beaches and campaigning for water safety, and the pounds start to add up.

 Waterproof trousers (all-weather lifeboat crew)